Encounter (South Korean TV series): Impact

-Park Bo-gum was praised for his delicate performance, expressing the gradual changes in the interior life of his character.
-The big data analytics firm Good Data Corporation reported that Park ranked first in overall topicality making him the "Most Buzzworthy Performer" (TV; Drama and Entertainment) for the drama's entire eight-week run, and resulting to him being dubbed the "Nation's Boyfriend".
+The big data analytics firm Good Data Corporation reported that Park Bo-gum ranked first in overall topicality making him the "Most Buzzworthy Performer" (TV; Drama and Entertainment) for the drama's entire eight-week run.
+This resulted to Park being dubbed the "Nation's Boyfriend".
 He also ranked 4th in the annual Gallup Korea Television Actor of the Year survey in 2018.